morecallan/markdown-lesson/markdown.md

 # What is Markdown?

-> Markdown is a lightweight markup language with plain text formatting syntax designed so that it can be converted to HTML and many other formats using a tool by the same name.
+> Markdown is a lightweight markup language with plain text syntax designed so that it can be converted to HTML and many other formats using a tool by the same name.
 Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.

 > Note: GitHub.com uses its own version of the Markdown syntax that provides an additional set of useful features, many of which make it easier to work with content on GitHub.com.

 <hr>

+hello

 # Markdown Basics

 ### Headers

+# Now this is an h1 tag

 ### Lists